-Due for completion in 2018, said waterfall — a 130-foot-tall cascade dubbed the Rain Vortex — will be the show-stopping centerpiece of Jewel Changi Airport, a new multi-use structure designed by lauded Israeli-Canadian architect Moshe Safie (Montreal's Habitat 67, Crystal Bridges Museum of Contemporary Art).
+Due for completion in 2019, said waterfall — a 130-foot-tall cascade dubbed the Rain Vortex — will be the show-stopping centerpiece of the Jewel, a new multi-use structure designed by lauded Israeli-Canadian architect Moshe Safie (Montreal's Habitat 67, Crystal Bridges Museum of Contemporary Art).
 Described as a "fusion of nature and a marketplace," the Jewel is essentially one part lush rain forest biodome and one part high-end shopping mall with a massive underground parking garage hidden underneath.
-Resembling a giant glass doughnut of sorts, Jewel, which also includes a 130-room hotel, will serve as a connector: It will straddle the airport's three existing terminals, allowing for passengers to move seamlessly between the structures and make them more merrily distracted/late for their flights than they already are.
+Resembling a giant glass doughnut of sorts, Jewel, which also includes a 130-room hotel, will serve as a connector: It will straddle the airport's existing terminals, allowing for passengers to move seamlessly between the structures and make them more merrily distracted/late for their flights than they already are.

 But about that waterfall …

-Writing for Wired, Sarah Zhang recently provided a fantastic preview of the under-construction mega-fountain.
+Writing for Wired, Sarah Zhang provided a fantastic preview back in 2016 of the under-construction mega-fountain.
 Heck, I could almost feel the spray.
 Or maybe that's just my AC window unit malfunctioning.

 Singapore's Changi Airport: One of the few airports where a 4-hour delay is a blessing in disguise.
-Jewel Changi Airport is a terminal-connecting glass structure that, when complete, will feature a massive indoor cataract.
-(Rendering: Changi AIrport)
+Jewel is a terminal-connecting glass structure that, when complete, will feature a massive indoor cataract.
+(Rendering: Changi Airport)

 More precisely, Zhang gets into the engineering nitty-gritty and explains how exactly Rain Vortex's creators, the Los Angeles-based water wizardry firm WET, designed a nine-story waterfall to fit inside of a structure that firm co-founder Mark Fuller describes as a "huge toroid of glass."